department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/conversation-guide.md

 _Participant arrives on secure messaging page with message from doctor open_

--  Before you click on anything, how would you explain this site you landed on.
+-  Before you click on anything, how would you describe where you are on this site?
    - How do you know?
 -  What if anything is surprising about landing here on this page?